- What Is FlatFeeMLS Realty?

 - Pricing consultation

 The coordination fee alone pushes many sellers well beyond the advertised entry point.
-When combined with MLS transaction fees and optional services, this platform can cost more than expected — especially compared to fixed-price services like Beycome.
+When combined with buyers agent fees (paid by the buyer or buyer agent)and optional services, this platform can cost more than expected — especially compared to fixed-price services like Beycome.

 Core Features of Flat Fee MLS Realty